 Try To Relax

-Christmas can be very busy and stressful which can lead to increased levels of stress, anxiety, depression, anger and difficulty sleeping, all of which negatively impact on mental health.
-Take some me time away from the hustle and bustle of everything to just be you.
+Christmas can be very busy and stressful which can lead to increased levels of stress, anxiety, depression, anger and difficulty sleeping, all of which negatively impact mental health.
+Take some me-time away from the hustle and bustle of everything to just be you.
 Meditation, yoga and mindfulness can help calm, relax and alleviate symptoms of stress and tension.
 Try these techniques before bed and see if they help ease you into a restful sleep.